-Interview with Charlotte Light: Charlotte, mum of two was having unmanageable migraines and was starting to lose sensation down the right side of her body.
+Charlotte Light, mum of two was having unmanageable migraines and was starting to lose sensation down the right side of her body.
 Her speech had become slurred.
 She was soon diagnosed with an inoperable pineal cystic tumour.
+She refused to be told ‘no to surgery’ in the UK.
+She found a surgeon willing in Australia.

 When were you diagnosed?